 The Basel Retail category includes 1-4 family first lien mortgages, 1-4 family junior lien mortgages, credit cards, automobile loans, and other revolving consumer lines and loans in alignment with Table 7 (Net Loan Charge-Offs) below.
 The Basel subcategory for residential mortgages can be compared with the "residential mortgage - first lien" and "residential mortgage - junior lien" lines.
-The Basel subcategory for revolving loans secured by residential mortgages includes both first- and second-lien loans, with the latter category comprising nearly 70% of the subcategory total.
-The Basel Retail qualifying revolving exposures (QRE) category aligns primarily with the credit card lines included in Table 7 (Net Loan Charge-Offs) and Table 8 (Expected Credit Loss); certain other revolving credit and installment lines comprise less than 5% of the QRE category balances.
+The Basel subcategory for revolving loans secured by residential mortgages includes both first- and second-lien loans, with the latter category comprising approximately 58% of the subcategory total.
+The Basel Retail qualifying revolving exposures (QRE) category aligns primarily with the credit card lines included in Table 7 (Net Loan Charge-Offs) and Table 8 (Expected Credit Loss); certain other revolving credit and installment lines comprise approximately 3% of the QRE category balances.
 The Basel Other Retail subcategory consists of automobile loans, the remaining other revolving credit and installment loans, and Retail small business loans as described above.

-Actual net loan charge-offs were \$604 million, or 0.26% (annualized) of average loans for the quarter ended March 31, 2023, compared with \$305 million, or 0.14% (annualized) of average loans for the quarter ended March 31, 2022.
-For more details on net charge-offs, refer to Table 21 (Net Loan Charge-Offs) in Management's Discussion and Analysis to our first quarter 2023 Form 10-Q.
+Actual net loan charge-offs were \$1.0 billion, or 0.45% (annualized) of average loans for the quarter ended March 31, 2025, compared with \$1.1 billion, or 0.50% (annualized) of average loans for the quarter ended March 31, 2024.
+For more details on net charge-offs, refer to Table 19 (Net Loan Charge-Offs) in Management's Discussion and Analysis to our first quarter 2025 Form 10-Q.